jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/README.md

 - https://robocon2019-sbtm-dashboard.herokuapp.com/
 - https://joshua-gorospe-qa-dashboard2.herokuapp.com/

+## Ongoing Work

-The following additional examples are for future webinars and workshops.
+The following additional examples are for future webinars, workshops, and group meetups.
 Some of these examples require Appium, iOS Simulators, and Android Emulators to be installed.

 [US Robot Framework Community Webinars](https://www.meetup.com/East-Coast-Robot-Framework-Users/events/263579734/) - August 22, 2019
 - Commands used to run the examples for this webinar.